-For example, if you have a $10,000 subsidized loan at 6.8% interest and wanted to postpone payments for a year, you’d owe the same $10,000 if you used deferment, but $700 more if you used forbearance.
+For example, let's say you have a $10,000 subsidized loan at 6.8% interest and want to postpone payments for a year.
+After that time, you'd owe the same $10,000 if you used deferment—but $700 more if you used forbearance due to the accrued interest.
 For unsubsidized loans, forbearance and deferment cost the same.

 If you are having difficulty making payments, you can request a discretionary forbearance verbally.
 It is up to the lender to grant you the forbearance, but lenders grant these to help prevent your loans from defaulting.
 Lenders may choose to grant this type of forbearance if you are:

 - Unemployed and have exhausted all of your unemployment deferment eligibility.

 Mandatory forbearance, also known as the excessive debt forbearance, must be granted if your payments on your Title IV federal loans each month are greater than 20% of your total monthly income.
 You would need to prove this, of course.
 You can only receive this forbearance for up to 3 years, so use it wisely—or look into an income-driven repayment plan (which could reduce your payments to as little as $0/month).

 If you have used all of your medical or dental internship/residency deferment eligibility or your promissory note doesn't provide for this deferment, then you can get a medical or dental internship or residency forbearance.

 You can receive a national service, loan forgiveness, Department of Defense repayment, or active military state duty forbearance if you: